 The horizontal dashboard appears to feature a wide, slim air vent.
 A scale model of the concept sits as a decor piece in the middle of the dashboard.
 The center console is ergonomically placed, and it looks like a floating panel, which hints at free cabin space for a storage compartment beneath.
 Another interior highlight is a chunky two-spoke multifunction steering wheel with flattened top and bottom spokes.
 The image below shows white seats with wide headrests and orange inserts, and orange door pads as well.

-Toyota suggests that the LiteCruiser will be a conversion of an ICE (Internal Combustion Engine) model, where an architecture that is designed for a gas-powered vehicle is repurposed to house the battery and motor.
+Toyota had suggested that the LiteCruiser would be a conversion of an ICE (Internal Combustion Engine) model, where an architecture that is designed for a gas-powered vehicle is repurposed to house the battery and motor.
 Humphries had this to say while a video of Toyota’s lifestyle EV concepts, including the Compact Cruiser EV, was played in the background:

 We believe that truly good products create new experiences for the customer, enhancing their chosen lifestyle directions.
 From that point of view, each electric vehicle should be unique and special, not only those on dedicated platforms but also those related to existing models.Simon Humphries, Design Senior General Manager, Toyota Motor Corporation (Media Briefing on Battery EV Strategies, December 14, 2021)

-The FJ Cruiser was designed and developed as a basic, capable and affordable off-roader that specifically targeted serious off-roaders.
-If some of these hallmarks are preserved, the Toyota Compact Cruiser EV’s production version could be a formidable rival to the Jeep Renegade EV that could go on sale mid-decade.
-The LiteCruiser could be something that’s great for urban driving but also accommodates the occasional off-road adventure.
-TMC hasn’t revealed the exact release date or product details yet.
-The Compact Cruiser EV is one of the 12 new Toyota-badged EVs TMC revealed at a press event on December 14, 2021.
-The company plans to launch most of them “in the next few years,” President Akio Toyoda said at the event.
+The FJ Cruiser was designed and developed as a basic, capable and affordable off-roader that specifically targeted serious off-road enthusiasts.
+If a few of these hallmarks are preserved, the Toyota Compact Cruiser EV’s production model could be a formidable rival to budget off-roaders.
+The LiteCruiser could be something that’s great for urban driving but also accommodates the occasional adventure.

-However, despite its sales failure, FJ Cruiser owners have many memorable stories.
+Despite its sales failure that led to its discontinuation in 2014, FJ Cruiser owners in the U.S. have many memorable stories.
 Here’s a special one indeed.
 An FJ Cruiser owner in North America is about to clock 1 million kilometers (621,000 miles) on his SUV with the help of some mechanics in Airdrie, a city in Canada, according to Driving.ca.
 Chris Dekker, the owner of the garage maintaining Postmedia photographer Mike Drew’s FJ Cruiser, says that the engine’s health is better than “vehicles with a quarter of the mileage.”

 Does Toyota still make the FJ Cruiser?